Manju Rani enters final; Mary Kom, 2 others sign off with bronze in World C'ships

 "Mary fought exceptionally well and should have won the bout.
 We are still quite stunned that the decision did not go in her favour," India's assistant coach and Mary Kom's trainer Chhote Lal Yadav said.
 Despite this loss, it was a stupendous campaign for the 36-year-old Mary Kom and added to her long list of accomplishments.
 This bronze is her first world medal in the 51kg category.

-Boro was up against a much taller rival and although she fought her heart out, the height advantage worked for Huang, who struck some stinging body blows on the Indian.
+Boro was up against a much taller rival and although she fought her heart out, the height advantage worked for Huang, who struck some stinging body blow.
 "I am happy with the bronze but I think I could have done better.
 Obviously I made mistakes, that's why I lost.
 I will go back and make sure those mistakes are not repeated and I do better next time," Boro said after the loss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)